Deborah Kay Fitzgerald

-Deborah Kay Fitzgerald is a professor of the History of Technology within in Science, Technology, and Society (STS) Program at the Massachusetts Institute of Technology.
-She has authored two books titled The Business of Breeding: Hybrid Corn in Illinois, 1890-1920 and Every Farm a Factory: The Industrial Ideal in American Agriculture, which discuss her findings on the industrialization of agriculture in the early 20th century.
+Deborah Kay Fitzgerald is a professor of the History of Technology in the Science, Technology, and Society (STS) Program at the Massachusetts Institute of Technology.
+She has authored two books titled The Business of Breeding: Hybrid Corn in Illinois, 1890–1920 and Every Farm a Factory: The Industrial Ideal in American Agriculture, which discuss her findings on the industrialization of agriculture in the early 20th century.

 Biography

 Early life

-Deborah Kay Fitzgerald started her life as the youngest child with three older siblings and grew up with her two parents in Remson, Iowa, a small town on the west side of the state with about 1,600 people total.
-The town is known for as a hub for immigrants from Luxembourgescaping religious persecution in east Europe.
-So for her family not being from Luxembourg or having too much in common with the people of Remsen, she decided that going to college out of state would benefit her the best.
+Deborah Kay Fitzgerald started her life as the youngest child with three older siblings and grew up with her two parents in Remson, Iowa.

 College

 She briefly attended the University of Northern Colorado after high school and dropped out after one semester after becoming pregnant.
 She returned to Remsen and ended up staying in a maternity home until she had the baby and was able to give the child up for adoption.
 She returned to college, this time at Iowa State University, and graduated with a Bachelor of Arts degree in History and English in 1978.
 Fitzgerald took her academic career seriously and found she fit well in the collegiate scene after discovering her love for learning and writing.
 She pursued her interest in history after studying writers of the 19th century and how they responded to the Scientific Revolution.
 She was drawn into this responsiveness and wanted to study the global changes that were eliciting these responses, which ultimately led her to history.

-After graduating from Iowa State, she moved to Wynnefield, Philadelphia with her husband Eric Sealine and attended graduate school at the University of Pennsylvania and found an interest in agricultural hybridization, specifically that of corn, from taking classes at UPENN as well as through her advisor and influencer, Charles E. Rosenberg.
+After graduating from Iowa State, she moved to Wynnefield, Philadelphia with her husband Eric Sealine and attended graduate school at the University of Pennsylvania and found an interest in agricultural hybridization, specifically that of corn, from taking classes at UPenn as well as through her advisor and influencer, Charles E. Rosenberg.
 She returned to her hometown of Remsen to interview farmers that were doing experiments related to corn hybridization.
 Also within this time she had given birth to her son, which she found out was a challenge in and of itself while also writing her dissertation.